Blotter: Salisbury man jailed after probation violation, drugs found during search - Salisbury Post

 • Amie Elizabeth Linthicum, 27, was charged on Tuesday with misdemeanor possession of marijuana while at the Rowan County Courthouse.

-• Matthew Garren Smith, 24, was charged on Tuesday with misdemeanor assault on a female while at the Rowan County Magistrate’s Office.
+• Matthew Garren Smith, 24, was charged at the Rowan County Magistrate’s Office on Tuesday with misdemeanor assault on a female.

 Man jailed on cocaine, heroin charges after traffic stop